 Medications Causing Bleeding

 Reduced blood clotting is a side effect of aspirins and anticoagulants, such as heparin or warfarin.
-These medications can be helpful in preventing stroke or heart disease but can cause bleeding problems during oral surgery or treatment for periodontal diseases.
+These medications can be helpful in preventing stroke or heart disease but can cause bleeding problems during tooth extraction or treatment for periodontal diseases.
 Please advise us at Delmarva Dental Services of any drugs you may be taking, especially when scheduling treatment that could involve bleeding.

 Medications Causing Gums to Grow